 The Western Cape, where the program is based, is a very culturally diverse area of South Africa.
 There is a large integration of the underprivileged with the wealthy.
 The main cultures that you will be working with are Xhosa or Afrikaans South Africans.
 The homes they live in are often built from scrap metal and second-hand wood, usually they do not have running water in their homes.
 Forty percent of the families in these areas lack a male head of household and the children often have no one to monitor their educational progress or after-school activities.
 The children we work with live in the nearby township or settlement in Cape Town, such as Du’Noon and Wolwerivier.

-You are collected from the airport and taken to your volunteer accommodation in Tableview where you can check in and get comfortable before your welcome orientation and evening BBQ (braai).
-You will also receive your arrival package which includes a little bag, t-shirt, welcome book and sim card.
+You are collected from the airport and taken to your volunteer accommodation in Tableview where you can check in and get comfortable before your welcome orientation and dinner.
+You will also receive your arrival package which includes a little bag, t-shirt and welcome book.